ResinIoDotNetExamples/Example-01-HelloWorld/README.md

-* Your .net programs must either be developed on the same platform (a Raspberry Pi or Pi 2) or developed with a platform target of "Any CPU" which generates platform-agnostic code.
+* Your .net programs must either be developed on the same platform (a Raspberry Pi or Pi 2) or developed with a platform target of "Any CPU" which will generate platform-agnostic code.
 This is always my preferred option so that I do not need separate binary images for every target platform.
 The only time you cannot use Any CPU is when you are using PInvoke to call external native-code libraries with platform-dependent calling conventions.